jsbyysheng/onrobot_hex_ft_sensor/README.md

 This driver is based on [OptoForce etherdaq_ros](https://github.com/OptoForce/etherdaq_ros) and [official example](https://github.com/jsbyysheng/onrobot_hex_ft_sensor/tree/master/example).

-The driver has been tested under Ubuntu 18.04 and ROS melodic.
+The driver has been tested under Ubuntu 20.04 and ROS noetic.